Karim32110/DC-DC-Buck-Converter/README.md

 ![Inductor Current](Results/inductor_current.png)

-The inductor current has the expected triangular waveform for continuous switching operation, with an average current of approximately 0.916 A.
+The inductor current has the expected triangular waveform, with an average current of approximately 0.916 A.

 ### Switching Frequency